broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 3. Make sure “Convert DRS URLs to Google Cloud Storage Paths (gs://)" is selected, then click the “EXPORT SNAPSHOT” button.
 4. Choose the workspace created in Step 7 of the Setup instructions in [gvs-quickstart](./gvs-quickstart.md)

+---

 **Warning:**
 The workflow in the GVS beta workspace assumes the table with samples is called `sample`.
 If this is not the case for your data, set the `samples_table_name` variable in the inputs to your table name as a string in the format "*TABLE_NAME*".

+---
 ## Run the workflow

 Now that your samples are loaded into data table in Terra, it’s time to setup and run the GVS workflow!

+---
+**Notes**
-Note that GVS **expects reblocked gVCFs**.
+1. Note that GVS **expects reblocked gVCFs**.
 If your gVCFs are not reblocked, see the text above on how you can use the ReblockGVCF workflow in this workspace.
+2. The workflow is designed to run on ALL samples in the `sample` data table.

+---

+To run:

 1. **Select the workflow** from the Workflows tab.
 1. Configure the workflow inputs.